 - We have a communication book used for any cleaning issues with our domestic staff.

-- Carry out an annual infection control audit to make sure our infection control procedures are working.
+- We carry out an annual infection control audit to ensure our infection control procedures are working.

 Purpose of annual statement